gpuweb/cts/src/webgpu/api/validation/copy_between_linear_data_and_texture/README.txt

 * linear texture data:
 	- bound_on_rows_per_image: for various combinations of copyDepth (1, >1), copyHeight, rowsPerImage.
 	- offset_plus_required_bytes_in_copy_overflow
-	- required_bytes_in_copy: testing minimal data size and data size too small for various combinations of bytesPerRow, rowsPerImage, copyExtent and offset. for the copy method, bytesPerRow is computed as bytesInACompleteRow aligned to be a multiple of 256 + 256 * bytesPerRowPadding.
+	- required_bytes_in_copy: testing minimal data size and data size too small for various combinations of bytesPerRow, rowsPerImage, copyExtent and offset. for the copy method, bytesPerRow is computed as bytesInACompleteRow aligned to be a multiple of 256 + bytesPerRowPadding * 256.
 	- texel_block_alignment_on_rows_per_image: for all formats.
 	- texel_block_alignment_on_offset: for all formats.
 	- bound_on_bytes_per_row: for all formats and various combinations of bytesPerRow and copyExtent. for writeTexture, bytesPerRow is computed as (blocksPerRow * blockWidth * bytesPerBlock + additionalBytesPerRow) and copyExtent.width is computed as copyWidthInBlocks * blockWidth. for the copy methods, both values are mutliplied by 256.